gmgale/XRPL-Bridge/README.md

 The monitor will start automatically.
 Port 3000 is then exposed as default and can be queried with any of the below endpoints.

 ## Endpoints
+Endpoints can be queried with Postman here: https://www.postman.com/cloudy-meadow-777256/workspace/gatehub.

 Requests and responses are below.